ruuda/blog/posts/pris.md

 Macro definitions are no substitute for variables or functions, beause they deal with tokens, not values.
 It is like C without functions, only preprocessor macros.
-Secondly, all of the drawing DSL<!---->s that I have seen manipulate a canvas directly.
+Secondly, all of the drawing DSL<!---->s that I have used manipulate a canvas directly.
 This means that the only available mechanism for reuse is necessarily procedural.
 Draw calls might be grouped in a procedure and parametrised over some inputs, but this approach is fundamentally limited.